 How to Maintain Your WordPress Website

 You can easily learn to DIY WordPress website maintenance or you can pay a web designer to proactively manage the updates for you each month, as well as take care of little jobs around your website for you.

 You need to be aware that updates can sometimes break websites.
 Sometimes a particular function no longer works the way you expect after an update, and sometimes the whole site can crash.

 Why?
 Remember I mentioned the huge number of themes on the market?
 WordPress and plugin developers can’t test each update on every theme before pushing them out.
 They test the main ones and hope for the best.

-Some of the themes have clean code that is externally audited to ensure minimal bugs and problems (Divi & Genesis).
-Other themes are written by enthusiastic amateurs or well-meaning solo web developers, which means that the code is often less than fantastic and breaks when updates are applied.
+Some of the themes have clean code that is externally audited to ensure minimal bugs and problems (Divi).
+Other themes are written by enthusiastic amateurs or well-meaning solo web designers, which means that the code is often less than fantastic and breaks when updates are applied.

 That’s why the theme you use for your website is important, and you need to ask your web person what theme they will be using for your site before they launch into building it for you.

 The same goes with your plugins.
 Some plugins have great code – others not so much.
 If the code is buggy, then problems can occur with a plugin update.

 Then there is the variety of website hosting options and servers out there.
 Some web hosting companies run on old, unpatched servers which can create their own raft of problems.

 Before you click any update button, make sure you first run a full backup of your site.